RadicallyOpen/RadicallyOpen/index.markdown

 ### Training, supervision and support for patients, carers, and health professionals.

-We specialise in fast-track training and online support for professionals who want to develop Radically Open DBT services, or enhance their existing practice, for patients with [emotional over-control](/about/#overcontrol).
+We specialise in intensive training and online support for professionals who want to develop Radically Open DBT services, or enhance their existing practice, for patients with [emotional over-control](/about/#overcontrol).

 - [Find out more about the Radically Open DBT treatment](/about/)
 - [More about our training courses for health professionals](/professionals/)